 Hamilton Dog Bite Lawyers

-It is the duty of a dog owner to use reasonable precautions to prevent their dog from harming any person or domestic animal.
+It is the duty of the dog’s owner to use reasonable precautions to prevent their dog from harming another person or domestic animal.
 The pet owner must also ensure that their dog’s behaviour does not pose a threat to the safety of people and domestic animals.
 Property owners must ensure that anyone who steps foot on their property is safe from dogs.

-Under Ontario’s laws, such as the Dog Owners’ Liability Act, failure to use precautions is an offence that can result in the owner being sued.
+Under Ontario’s laws, such as the Dog Owners’ Liability Act, failure to take the necessary precautions to prevent dog bite attacks is an offence that can result in a dog bite lawsuit.